Skip to content

 run: pnpm exec prettier --check --ignore-unknown {files}

-Each time we will push code, it will compare our diff tree with our main branch and for changed files, it will run prettier checks ensuring your code is formatted before you can push.
+Each time we will push code, it will compare our diff tree with our main branch and for changed files, it will run Prettier checks ensuring your code is formatted before you can push.